andrewsafwatsamuel/photoWeatherApp/README.md

    5. ShareScreen: <br/>
            a. contains full sized photo with facebook and twitter share
-           b. on button clicked the app checks the presence of facebook or twitter on phone according to the clicked button. if is present \ thh app show various sharing options inside a choser else it redirects to playstory to the app's page to download and share. \
+           b. on button clicked the app checks the presence of facebook or twitter on phone according to the clicked button. if is present
+           theh app show various sharing options inside a choser else it redirects to playstory to the app's page to download and share.
            c. on clicking on choser item it opens the specified app to share.